Ryntak94/nvim-config/README.md

 The `neo-tree.lua` plugin is a file tree. `<space>fg` will format your file

 The `none-ls.lua` plugin is similar to the `lsp-config.lua` except it's configured for eslint and prettier.
 I believe it's working but the output of `:checkhealth` has me second guessing this.
 I'll have to look into it some more.

+The `surround.lua` plugin which makes it easier to surround text with different characters.
+See the plugin's [README.md](init.lua) for the motions.

 The `telescope.lua` plugin is for searching for and through files. use `ctrl+p` to search for a file and `<space>gf` will fuzzy search your files